 Face-to-face communication, like video calls, is an example of a transactional model of communication, where participants actively exchange thoughts and emotions.

-Characteristics of transactional communication
+Characteristics of transactional model of communication

 To get a firm grasp on implementing the transactional model of communication in your workplace, let’s dive into the critical elements.
 Here’s a rundown: